P-p-H-d/mlib/README.md

 ##### M\_EACH(item, container, oplist|type)

-This macro enables to iterate over the given 'container' of oplist 'oplist' or of type 'type' with a globaly registered oplist.
+This macro enables to iterate over the given 'container' of oplist 'oplist' or of type 'type' with a globally registered oplist.
 It shall be used after the for C keyword to perform a loop over the container.
 'item' will be a created pointer variable to the underlying type of the given container.
 This variable is only available within the 'for' loop.